 When I Have Beard Burn

 It happens.
 And, because my skin is important to me, I started to get a little proactive to prevent irritation.
 Prior to any making out, the goal is to put some sort of barrier on the lower half of your face to act as a protective shield.
 "To do this, use a heavier-than-normal moisturizer under your makeup, followed by primer and liquid foundation," suggests Rouleau.
 "The idea here is you're layering your face both with makeup and skin products that can prevent the barrier from being broken down due to the chafing.
 This gives the skin some defense and protects it from getting as easily irritated."

 "Post-care is where you can make the biggest difference," Rouleau told me when I came to her complaining of beard burn.
-The goal is to soothe the visible signs of irritation, reduce the skin's internal temperature (because when it's irritated, the skin's heat adds to redness), and provide an overall soothing comfort to the face, I turn yet again to Dr. Barbara Sturm.
+To soothe the visible signs of irritation, reduce the skin's internal temperature (because when it's irritated, the skin's heat adds to redness), and provide an overall soothing comfort to the face, I turn yet again to Dr. Barbara Sturm.
 "You'll want to apply a serum and moisturizer that is formulated to improve the barrier function of the skin.
 Doing this can help seal up little cracks created in the skin's barrier that can cause moisture to escape and leave the skin feeling tight and dry," Rouleua explains.

 So I found and fell in love with Dr. Barbara Sturm's Calming Serum ($250), a concentrate sent from the gods to rebalance and calm any irritated skin and help reduce redness.
 It's an active plant-based complex that works to strengthen your skin's natural defenses, minimizing a sensitized reaction (in this case, the irritation I experience post–make out).
 Purslane (one of the line's hero ingredients) calms inflammation and protects your skin.